Teaching and education

 On successful completion of the Physiotherapy programme at RCSI, graduates are eligible to apply for registration as a physiotherapist in Ireland with CORU the Health and Social Care Professions Regulator, and for membership of the Irish Society of Chartered Physiotherapists, a member organisation of the World Confederation for Physical Therapy (WCPT).
 Our graduates are currently employed in various clinical locations both in Ireland and internationally including the UK, USA, Canada, Australia, New Zealand and Singapore.

 The Postgraduate Module in Physical Activity and Health Behaviour Change in Clinical Populations is a collaboration between the School of Physiotherapy and the Department of Health Psychology in RCSI and aims to increase the knowledge, skills and confidence required by healthcare professionals to support people with long-term health conditions to optimise their physical activity levels.
-The module is delivered by expert clinical educators and practitioners and will commence in 2023.
+The module is delivered by expert clinical educators and practitioners in the field.

 The Postgraduate Module in Musculoskeletal Injection Therapy develops knowledge, advanced reasoning and practical skills on the use of injection therapy as part of the multi-modal approach to the management of musculoskeletal conditions.
 This module – which is delivered by senior faculty in the Schools of Physiotherapy, Medicine and Pharmacy along with expert clinicians who use injection therapy in practice – is suitable for doctors, physiotherapists and nurses working in orthopaedics, rheumatology, sports medicine and musculoskeletal medicine settings.